We may earn money from the companies and products mentioned in this post.

 The Verdict: Is El Cortez’s Cabana Super Suite Worth a Stay?

 Fitting into a nice niche, the Cabana suites offer guests a bit more space at a competitive price point.
 We enjoyed the modern design elements incorporated into our Cabana Suite as compared to El Cortez’s standard guestroom offering.
-While the room wasn’t immaculately clean, it wasn’t a deal breaker for us.
+While the room wasn’t immaculately clean, it wasn’t a deal-breaker for us.
 When you reserve a suite in the $60 range, perfection shouldn’t be expected.
 We felt that for the price, the room was an enticing value just steps away from one of our favorite historic casinos in Las Vegas.

-Location of the property is tough to beat.
+The location of the property is tough to beat.
 All of the casinos and restaurants on Fremont Street are minutes away, but the hotel maintains enough distance to offer a quiet night of sleep.

 If a budget suite option downtown is what you seek, we recommend taking a look at the El Cortez Cabana Suites.